 During their time on the island the survivors participate in many events, including celebrating the birth of their first child, creating their own laws and considering a resting place for their written diaries of their experiences.
 This is tied in with discovering more about rites of passage in Christianity and world religions.

 All pupils in Year 7 have two periods of Religious Studies per week.
 Pupils start the year by working on a presentation called, ‘My life in pieces’.
 This gives them the opportunity to provide a snapshot of who and what is important to them in their lives including the beliefs they hold.
-Pupils then go on to do an in depth study of Islam, Christianity and Judaism.
+Pupils then go on to do an in depth study of Islam and Judaism.
 The focus is on considering the challenges of following these religions today and evaluate how beliefs affect behaviour.
 To enhance their learning, faith visitors come in to classes to talk about their faith.
 We end Year 7 with a unit on Philosophical Questions.

 All pupils in year 9 have two periods of Religious Studies per week.